AsteroAlien/AsteroAlien/README.md

 # Hi there, Im Charles! 👋
 <p styles = "font-size:18px;" align="center">
-I'm a third-year student at the Cape Peninsula University of Technolog and I am currently studying Information Communication Technology in the field of Application Development.
+I'm a third-year student at the Cape Peninsula University of Technology and I am currently studying Information Communication Technology in the field of Application Development.

-&nbsp;&nbsp;I have a passion for software development and strive for success in everything I do.In my free time I do Freelance web development and &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &nbsp; &nbsp; design and aim to put in 100% in every project I work on. 😊
+&nbsp;&nbsp;I have a passion for software development and strive for success in everything I do.
+In my free time I do Freelance web development and &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &nbsp; &nbsp; design and aim to put in 100% in every project I work on. 😊
 </p>

 <br/>